 Move over plain old lasagna, because this Vegan Puttanesca Lasagna filled with spinach tofu ricotta, a homemade puttanesca sauce, & dairy-free cheese is here!
-Thanks to the addition of Mezzetta garlic stuffed olives, capers, and sun-ripened dried tomatoes this eggless & meat-free lasagna is FULL of flavor.
+Thanks to the addition of garlic stuffed olives, capers, and sun-ripened dried tomatoes this eggless & meat-free lasagna is FULL of flavor.

-With Thanksgiving on the horizon, it's easy to get overwhelmed with what to serve as a vegan main dish.
 As someone who has eaten their fair share of Tofurkey for the Holidays, this year we are switching it up and adding a little oomph to the Holidays with this plant-based lasagna instead!

 If you've never tried puttanesca before, it is an Italian pasta dish traditionally made with a sauce containing anchovies, capers, and olives (source).
 It has a delicious salty & briny flavor that, when combined with acidic tomatoes, is BEYOND delicious!

-How to make puttanesca lasagna
+How to make vegan puttanesca lasagna

 Cook lasagna noodles